What are Public Libraries?

 In 2014, the government commissioned William Sieghart to look at the future of the libraries.
 ‘The Independent Library Report for England was published in December 2014.
 Despite increasing digitalisation, the report stressed the importance of libraries in local communities.
 It described libraries as, “modern, safe, non judgemental, flexible spaces, where citizens of all ages can mine the knowledge of the world for free”.
 The government subsequently set up a Libraries Taskforce to deliver the report’s recommendations.

 The Covid 19 pandemic in 2020-21 dealt a further blow to libraries when many were forced to close for long periods of time.
 The period did though lead to increasing electronic engagement with libraries through the Libraries from Home initiative.
-This saw an increase in the e-lending of books, magazines and audio.
+This saw an increase the e-lending of books, magazines and audio (online librarries in effect).
+Government figures point to a 60% increase in online loans during the course of the Covid-19 pandemic.

 The coronavirus pandemic has though, also brought significant pressure on the public finances, from which libraries may not be fully exempt in the future.